portworx/px-dev/install_run_ubuntu.md

  * Download the PX-Lite container and install the PX Kernel module on each node.
 * JSON configuration:
  * If you have the same device configuration on every node, then copy the  config.json you created the first time in Step 4 to all the nodes.
- * If you have different device configurations on the nodes, then repeat Steps 3 and 4 in the Install Portworx PX-Lite section.
+ * If you have different device configurations on the nodes, then repeat Steps 2 and 3 in the Install Portworx PX-Lite section.
 Use the same clusterid and kvdb on all the nodes.

 Afterwards, continue with [Using PX-Lite storage](https://github.com/portworx/px-lite/blob/master/cli_reference.md).